 While water can deal significant damage to a building, the worst of the damage is often not caused directly by the flooding itself.

-Once the standing water has been removed, moisture will still exist in areas such as fiberglass insulation, drywall, carpeting, and within structural wood.
+Once the standing water has been removed, moisture will still exist in areas such as fiberglass insulation, drywall, carpeting, and within the structural wood.

 If this moisture is not dried and removed completely, it will encourage mold growth behind the walls and in enclosed cavities (closets, wall voids, cabinets, crawl spaces) within the building.